nextcodebr/typescript-multi-project/README.md

 ### Module aliasing

-To avoid relative paths, every project's *tsconfig.json* must declare aliases associated with directory holding the project references.
+To avoid relative paths in source code, every project's *tsconfig.json* must declare aliases pointing to each super-project associated with project references.

 E.g., for app-01, which depends on (nxcd-express, consumer-01, consumer-02)